filidorwiese/stellar-wallet/README.md

 #### Generating a new wallet

-Pull the internet cord of your computer (or disable wifi) and run the following command:
+Pull the internet cord out of your computer (or disable wifi) and run the following command:

 `$ stellar-wallet-cli generate`